Best Mattress for Snoring: Reviews and Buyer’s Guide

 - Eco-friendly Bio-Pur® offers responsive cushioning.

-- The mattress comes with free shipping, free returns, and a 100-night sleep trial so you can decide if it’s right for you.
+- Fee shipping, free returns, and a 100-night trial to decide if it’s right for you.

-The Zoma Mattress is 11-inches tall, has 2 inches of pressure-relieving, gel-infused memory foam, and comes with a 100-night sleep trial and a 10-year warranty.
+The Zoma Mattress is 12 inches tall, has 2 inches of pressure-relieving, gel-infused memory foam, and comes with a 100-night sleep trial and a 10-year warranty.

 To do this, it uses gel-infused memory foam and a support technology called Triangulex™.
 This technology uses triangle cut-outs to adapt and support your shoulders and legs.
 The midsection of the mattress is firmer, which gives your spine proper alignment.